rosafilgueira/Spark_EDDIE_TextMining/README.md

-# Spark_on_HPC_cluster
+# Spark on EDDIE
 This repository describes all the steps necesaries to create a **multinode Spark standalone cluster** (version 2.4.0) within a PBS-job.
 We have tested those scripts using the [EDDIE HPC cluster](https://www.ed.ac.uk/information-services/research-support/research-computing/ecdf/high-performance-computing), hosted at Universtiy of Edinburgh.
+And we present here two Spark Applications to launch them using the Spark cluster, once this one is running.

 # Installation Steps